About a decade ago, Norwalk, Connecticut, had a fantastic ad campaign.

 - Lockwood-Mathews Mansion

-Norwalk also has more than a few destinations for shopping:
+There are more than a few destinations for shopping in Norwalk, CT:

 - SONO Collection, built long after mall building was fashionable, because Norwalk deserves everything everyone else had back in the 1980s

-- Norwalk also has one of the most unique antique stores in Connecticut, Fairfield County Antique & Design Center
+- Norwalk also has one of the most unique antique stores in Connecticut.
+That is, the Fairfield County Antique & Design Center.

 Norwalk’s Bowlmor is the closest bowling alley to Greenwich.
 This writer spent many a winter evening here as a teenager.
 To be fair, bowling is arguably one of the top winter activities in Connecticut.